-WACISC has just launched an exciting podcast series, entitled Visions and Voices on Global Issues.
+WACISC has an exciting podcast series, entitled Visions and Voices on Global Issues.

 You will recognize some of the participants in these podcasts.
 We have asked our guest presenters for our regular WACISC meetings to sit down with Ron for a more in depth look at the subject they presented at our event.
 In addition, we have added other interviews with special people who are doing very special things around the world trying to help those in need.
 These podcasts are also available on Amazon Music, Google Podcasts, iHeartRadio, Spotify, and Stitcher.